What is the Wisconsin News Connection?

 Launched in 2005, the Wisconsin News Connection (WNC) is part of a network of independent public interest state-based news services pioneered by Public News Service.
 Our mission is an informed and engaged citizenry making educated decisions in service to democracy; and our role is to inform, inspire, excite and sometimes reassure people in a constantly changing environment through reporting spans political, geographic and technical divides.

-Especially valuable in this turbulent climate for journalism, currently 131 radio stations and used by 31 print/online outlets and 3 television stations for a total of 165 media outlets in Wisconsin and border states and 147 regionally/nationwide outlets regularly pick up and redistribute our stories.
+Especially valuable in this turbulent climate for journalism, currently used by 122 radio stations, 43 print/online outlets and 3 television stations for a total of 168 media outlets in Wisconsin and border states and 91 regionally/nationwide.
 An average of 36 media outlets broadcast or ran each story in their paper and/or on their web page.
 These include outlets like:

 - Milwaukee Times Weekly